top of page

 COLLECTIONS AND ARCHIVES

-The Tri-Cities Historical Museum maintains an expansive collection of more than 70,000 artifacts that have been donated by generous organizations, businesses, and community members.
-Our Collection includes a broad range of items – from archival materials such as photographs, maps, and books, to three-dimensional items as large as pianos and as small as buttons.
+The Tri-Cities Historical Museum maintains an expansive collection of more than 70,000 artifacts that have been donated by generous organizations, businesses, and community members. *Your* collection includes a broad range of items--from archival materials such as photographs, maps, and books--to three-dimensional items as large as pianos and as small as buttons.

 The Community Archive and Research Center (CARC) is now open!
-In order to better serve our community and fulfill our mission, the CARC building was renovated to properly house the artifact Collection, allow a greater ease of access to research and local history information, and provide space for interaction with dedicated collections staff.
+In order to better serve our community and fulfill our mission, the CARC building was renovated to properly house the collection, open community access to research and exploration, and to provide space for interaction with collections staff.

 All About CARC: Community Tours

 We're proud of our Community Archive and Research Center (CARC), and invite the public to learn how CARC can serve history explorers of all ages!
-Join us for one of the dates below!
+Get a behind-the-scenes look at unique artifacts in the collection, learn how you can do research on your own family or business, and find out how we care for *your* local history.

 How we evaluate donations